 - Incomplete grades must be cleared from the record before a student can qualify for the honor roll.

-Students may elect to pursue two types of endorsements to be added to the regular high school diploma: the Distinguished Scholar Endorsement and a Mastery of Subject Area Endorsement.
+Students may elect to pursue endorsements and seals to be added to the regular high school diploma as supported by the Arizona Department of Education.
+At this time, the Peoria Unified School District is participating in: Mastery of Subject Area Endorsement.
 All endorsements will be listed on the regular diploma and transcript indicating the student’s academic achievements.
-A student may earn one distinguished Scholar Endorsement and numerous Mastery of Subject Area Endorsements.
+A student may earn numerous Mastery of Subject Area Endorsements and seals.
+In the 19-20 school year, no seals are available.

 A Mastery of Subject Area Endorsement is designed for students who are highly competent within designated subject areas.
 The criteria are as follows: